-The empty hives and mounds of dead worker bees are sounding their red alert, and this documentary breaks it down for us.
+The empty hives and mounds of dead worker bees sound their red alert, and this documentary breaks it down for us.
 If the bees are dying, so are we.

 By highlighting the possible causes of the high mortality of our bees, we can see that other pollinators such as birds and butterflies are also affected.

-If that doesn’t get to you, then you, the final consumer should consider that the very same flowers that feed the bees wind up in your body in form of fruit, vegetables, and nuts.
+If that doesn’t get to you, then you, the final consumer, should consider that the very same flowers that feed the bees wind up in your body in the form of fruit, vegetables, and nuts.

 Watch this documentary and see how we are going wrong, and also how we can begin to redeem our dire situation.

 5. Why Bees are Disappearing by Marla Spivak (Ted Talk)

 This last one isn’t exactly a documentary, but it deserves an honorable mention.

 This is a 15-minute video that will help you understand how important bees, not just honeybees, are to our existence.